cfengine/documentation/reference/components/cf-agent.markdown

 **Deprecated:** This menu option policy is deprecated as of 3.6.0.
 It performs no action and is kept for backward compatibility.

-### track_value

-**Deprecated:** This menu option policy is deprecated as of 3.6.0.
-It performs no action and is kept for backward compatibility.

 ### timezone

 **Description:** The `timezone` slist contains allowed timezones this